The use of blockchain in logistics can transform the manufacturing and supply chain world. How? Let’s see.

 Depending on the consignment, the supply chain can run through several stages and geographical locations.
 What makes it more complex is a whole lot of paperwork and invoices.

-The logistics industry largely relies on paperwork, and if a single piece of paper goes missing, it can delay the delivery of the product.
+The logistics industry largely relies on paperwork.
+If a single piece of paper goes missing, it can delay the delivery of the product.

 Complexity, lack of transparency, disputes are some of the main issues that are daunting the logistics industry for decades.
 The answer to these problems, as you guessed, is the blockchain.